takama/router/README.md

 }
 ```

-- Use timer to calculate the elapsed time of request handling:
+- Use timer to calculate duration of request handling:
 ```go
 func main() {
 	r := router.New()